Skatoony

-Skatoony (Shown as SKAToonY) is a British/Canadian/American children's competition show, pitting live-acted kids against toons.
+Skatoony (stylized as SKAToonY) is a British/Canadian children's live action/animated game show television series.
 This show airs on Cartoon Network in the UK and on Teletoon in Canada.
-It is based around two hosts named 'Chudd Chudders' (voiced by Rupert Degas in the UK, and Jonathan Wilson in CA) and 'The Earl' (voiced by Lewis MacLeod in the UK, and James Rankin in CA)., and Marblemedia with Smiley Guy Studios (for the North American version).
+It is based around two hosts named 'Chudd Chudders' (voiced by Rupert Degas in the UK, and Jonathan Wilson in CA) and 'The Earl' (voiced by Lewis MacLeod in the UK, and James Rankin in CA).
 The series aired on Cartoon Network UK in 2006, with new episodes airing every Friday until the series' cancellation in 2008.
 Reruns continued to air on Cartoon Network until 2017.
 Skatoony has also aired as reruns in the UK on Boomerang and Cartoon Network Too until the channel itself closed down in 2014.
 The show aired on Starz Kids & Family in the U.S. until 2019.

 Reruns were occasionally shown on Teletoon in Canada until August 5, 2017.
 It also aired on Boomerang in Australia and New Zealand.

 The show is hosted by 'Chudd Chudders' (voiced by Rupert Degas in the UK and Jonathan Wilson in North America) and 'The Earl' (voiced by Lewis MacLeod in the UK and James Rankin in North America).
 In the UK version, Chudd and Earl have American-Canadian accents sounding similar to themselves in the North American version.